Tommy Jones (quarterback): Professional career

-Saginaw Sting

 For the 2011 season, Jones signed with the Saginaw Sting of the newly formed Ultimate Indoor Football League.
 Jones went on to lead the league in touchdowns (76) and pass efficiency rating (107.1).
 He guided the Sting to the first ever Ultimate Bowl championship, and the same night he was also honored as the league's Offensive Player of the Year.
-Once Saginaw's 86-69 victory over the Eastern Kentucky Drillers was complete, Jones picked up another trophy, this one as the Ultimate Bowl's Most Valuable Player.
+Once Saginaw's 86–69 victory over the Eastern Kentucky Drillers was complete, Jones picked up another trophy, this one as the Ultimate Bowl's Most Valuable Player.
 The veteran quarterback went 25-of-36 for 346 yards and a UIFL record 10 touchdowns in Ultimate Bowl I.

 On January 18, 2012, it was announced that Jones had re-signed with the Sting for their 2012 season, but the team had left the UIFL and re-joined the Continental Indoor Football League.
-Jones went on to lead the Sting to a perfect 8-0 regular season record, setting the CIFL for points in a game (91) along the way.
-The team played in the CIFL Championship Game, where they defeated the Dayton Silverbacks 35-7.
+Jones went on to lead the Sting to a perfect 8–0 regular season record, setting the CIFL for points in a game (91) along the way.
+The team played in the CIFL Championship Game, where they defeated the Dayton Silverbacks 35–7.
 Jones led the Sting's offense as he connected on 22 of his 35 passes for 233 yards and five touchdowns.
 Following the conclusion of the season, Jones was named the CIFL's MVP as well as the league's Offensive Player of the Year.